History of Bowman

 - Recognize and support the demanding work-life needs of today’s families

-On June 30, 2008, First Head of School, Margaret Bowman Ricks Retired
+On June 30, 2008, Margaret Bowman Ricks, the founding Head of School, retired.

 Margaret directed Bowman through its formative years.
 Her guidance and leadership were instrumental in the process of transforming a startup school of 13 children and 2 teachers into an established institution with 185 children and a program that continues to evolve and gain recognition year by year.

-As a recognized leader in Montessori elementary education, Margaret built an impressive reputation for founding or expanding many of the leading programs in the country; including establishing new curriculum programs, and implementing sound fiscal and operational policies.
-She served in a director capacity at Whitby School in Greenwich, CT., Kingsley Montessori School in Boston, MA., and Diablo Valley Montessori School, the first Montessori school west of the Mississippi.
+As a recognized leader in Montessori elementary education, Margaret built an impressive reputation for founding or expanding many of the leading programs in the country, including establishing new curriculum programs and implementing sound fiscal and operational policies.
+She served in a director capacity at Whitby School in Greenwich, CT; Kingsley Montessori School in Boston, MA; and Diablo Valley Montessori School, the first Montessori school west of the Mississippi, located in Lafayette, CA.

 Through her passion for “teaching the teachers” at leading Montessori training academies and her success overseeing countless interns, Margaret was one of the most connected and respected Montessori educators in the country.